PSLmodels/Tax-Calculator/taxcalc/validation/README.md

 Tax-Calculator and Internet-TAXSIM income and FICA tax liabilities differed by no more than one-cent.

-At the end of April, 2016, three new samples have been added to the validation test suite: the `d13.in`, `d14.in`, and `d15.in` samples.
+At the end of April, 2016, three new samples were added to the validation test suite: the `d13.in`, `d14.in`, and `d15.in` samples.
-For all three of these samples of 100,000 tax filing units, the Tax-Calculator and Internet-TAXSIM income and FICA tax liabilities differed by no more than one-cent.
+For all three of these samples of 100,000 tax filing units, the Tax-Calculator and Internet-TAXSIM income and FICA tax liabilities differ by no more than one-cent.